 - You are responsible for properly securing and managing your smartphone.
 If you suspect an adverse cybersecurity event related to FreeStyle LibreLink, contact Customer Service. - Make sure that your phone and Sensor kit are kept in a safe place, under your control.
 This is important to help prevent anyone from accessing or tampering with the System. - FreeStyle LibreLink is not intended for use on a smartphone that has been altered or customised to remove, replace or circumvent the manufacturer's approved configuration or use restriction, or that otherwise violates the manufacturer's warranty.

-The following Contraindication, Warnings and other safety information apply to the Sensor when used with FreeStyle LibreLink.
+The following Contraindication, Warnings, and other safety information apply to the Sensor, when used with FreeStyle LibreLink.

-CONTRAINDICATION:

-The System must not be used with automated insulin dosing (AID) systems, including closed loop and insulin suspend systems.
-The Sensor must be removed prior to Magnetic Resonance Imaging (MRI).
+CONTRAINDICATION: The Sensor must be removed prior to Magnetic Resonance Imaging (MRI).

 WARNING: